Hold Tight (novel)

 Hold Tight is a 2008 thriller and the ninth stand-alone novel by American crime writer Harlan Coben.
 The story deals with problems of parental controls, teenage suicide, children independence and abuse of prescribed drugs.
-It features several characters that are equally important.
-It was moderately well received by the critics.
+It features several characters who are equally important.
+It was moderately well received by critics.
 It debuted simultaneously as a No. 1 New York Times best seller and a Times of London best seller.
-A Polish language miniseries television adaptation was developed for Netflix.
+A Polish language miniseries adaptation was developed for Netflix in 2022.

 Plot

 The story is introduced with the characters Marianne, Nash, and Pietra.
 Pietra tricks Marianne by drugging her, which leads to Nash brutally beating Marianne to death, his last words to her being: "Tell Cassandra I love her."
 They remove her clothes, then dress her up to look like a prostitute and toss her body in a dumpster.

 The action switches to Tia and Mike Baye who never imagined they'd become spying, overprotective parents.
 But their sixteen-year-old son Adam has been unusually distant and aloof lately, and after the recent suicide of his classmate and close friend Spencer Hill (who took vodka and tablets on his school's roof in the night and died), they can't help but worry.
 They install a spy program on Adam's computer and within days they are jolted by a strange message to their son from a correspondent known only as CeeJay8115: "Just stay quiet and all safe."

 The detective investigating Marianne's murder, Loren Muse, realizes that Marianne is not a prostitute and that someone has gone to great lengths to try to fool the authorities.
 However, Marianne's face has been so badly mutilated that it is impossible for anyone to identify her.

 Susan and Dante Loriman meet with their son's (Lucas) doctor (Mike Baye) only to be told Lucas urgently needs a kidney transplant.
 Neither parent is a suitable match and with some investigating, Mike finds out that Dante is not Lucas’s biological father.

 Meanwhile, browsing through an online memorial for her son, Betsy Hill is struck by one photo in particular that appears to have been taken on the night of Spencer's death and that he wasn't alone.
 She thinks it's Adam Baye standing just outside the camera's range.
 She confronts him and asks about the photo, but he flees.

 The daughter of Marianne and Guy, Yasmin, is being bullied at school because her teacher (Joe Lewiston) commented on her facial hair in front of the class.
 Yasmin shows her only friend Jill Baye (Mike and Tia's daughter) her father's (Guy) gun, which is already loaded and hidden in a drawer in their house.
 She tells Jill how she dreams of getting revenge on Mr. Lewiston.